PhaserEditor2D/PhaserEditor2D-v3-docs/code-editor/vscode-compatibility.rst

 If you are using a remote instance of |PhaserEditor|_, you can try `Code Server <https://github.com/cdr/code-server/>`_.
 It allows to run VS Code in the same |PhaserEditor|_ server and edit the game code in your local browser.

-Also, you can use cloud services like GitHub Code Spaces or Gitpod.
+Also, you can use cloud services like GitHub Codespace or Gitpod.
 In both cases you can install Phaser Editor 2D Core as a project dependency and run it alongside with VS Code.